bandframework/surmise/CONTRIBUTING.rst

   for x in range(10):
     print(x)

-Some general guidence on commenting code can be found at: https://www.cs.utah.edu/~germain/PPS/Topics/commenting.html
+Some general guidance on commenting code can be found at: https://www.cs.utah.edu/~germain/PPS/Topics/commenting.html
 and:
   http://ideas-productivity.org/wordpress/wp-content/uploads/2021/02/webinar049-softwaredocumentation.pdf

 Developer's Certificate of Origin 1.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-``surmise`` is distributed under an MIT license (see LICENSE).
+``surmise`` is distributed under an MIT license (see LICENSE_).
 The
 act of submitting a pull request (with or without an explicit
 Signed-off-by tag) will be understood as an affirmation of the
 following: